Jay Hoffman (politician): Third tenure

 In 2011, Hoffman explored a run for Congress in the newly-drawn Illinois's 13th congressional district, a Democratic-leaning district which stretched from Urbana-Champaign to the Metro-East.
 However, in October 2011, Hoffman announced he would instead run for election to the Illinois House of Representatives from the 113th district.
 Hoffman was elected in the 2012 general election.
 After Michael Madigan stepped down as the Speaker of the Illinois House of Representatives, Hoffman ran for the position, receiving 15 votes on the first ballot to eventual Speaker Chris Welch's 51 votes.
 Upon assuming the speakership, Welch named Hoffman as an Assistant Majority Leader.

 Awards and honors

-Jay received for his work in the Illinois General Assembly include the Illinois Hospital Association's Legislator of the Year award, Outstanding Legislator from the Illinois State's Attorney's Association (two years), Illinois Public Transportation Association Legislator of the Year, RCGA Lewis and Clark Statesman Award (six years), St. Louis Children's Hospital State Advocate of the Year Award, Award for Outstanding Contributions to the Veterans of Illinois, the Appreciation of Dedication to Children of Illinois from the IEA, Cardinal Glennon's Crystal Wagon Award, IEA-NEA Region 45 Political Excellence Award, Southwestern Illinois Development Authority's Outstanding Individual of the Year, and the Associated Fire Fighters' Legislator of the Year Award.
+Awards and honors Jay received for his work in the Illinois General Assembly include the Illinois Hospital Association's Legislator of the Year award, Outstanding Legislator from the Illinois State's Attorney's Association (two years), Illinois Public Transportation Association Legislator of the Year, RCGA Lewis and Clark Statesman Award (six years), St. Louis Children's Hospital State Advocate of the Year Award, Award for Outstanding Contributions to the Veterans of Illinois, the Appreciation of Dedication to Children of Illinois from the IEA, Cardinal Glennon's Crystal Wagon Award, IEA-NEA Region 45 Political Excellence Award, Southwestern Illinois Development Authority's Outstanding Individual of the Year, and the Associated Fire Fighters' Legislator of the Year Award.